Skip to content

 Pyridoxine or vitamin B6 has multiple functions in our body from the moment we are conceived.

 Vitamin B6 is a key nutrient for our brain, essential for its development during pregnancy and infancy.
 It also helps our brain produce neurotransmitters that are involved in mood regulation and pain, and it may help prevent cognitive decline as we age.
-Plus, it helps us maintain normal homocysteine levels, an amino acid that in excess increases the risk of stroke and cardiovascular disease.

 Getting adequate intake levels is easy because vitamin B6 is present in many plant-based foods, including nuts, legumes, seeds, leafy greens, vegetables, and bananas!
 A favorite food among infants.